-Do not drink alcohol while trekking
+43. Do not drink alcohol while trekking:

 Drinking is a worse problem during any kind of trekking to high altitudes because you can get altitude sickness.
 By the way, drinking is always a harmful thing to health.

+However, when you drink, you will feel tired, heavy breaths, dizzy, unconscious, etc which can cause acute mountain sickness.
+That is why it is prohibited to drink there.
 But you can drink when you complete your trek after returning to Kathmandu to celebrate it.
 Until then, don’t get drunk and share this information.

-Bring Camera/mobile and chargers
+44. Bring Camera/mobile and chargers: